yuchi1989/ssltimer/README.md

 <img src="https://github.com/yuchi1989/ssltimer/blob/master/result/figure_22.png" width="500">

 The figure above is an example result of timing the RSA decryption of all the possible combination of the top two bits.
 The peak feature of the result is  [1, 0, 1, 0].
 1 means peak while 0 means not peak.
-Then we will do the timing twice, get two peak features and compute the variance
+We will do the timing twice, get two peak features and compute the variance.

 For example, if we get same peak feature for two consecutive timing as follows.
 Then we will get 0 mean variance.
 First round: